-But it could be very worthwhile to get a medical professional to look at your symptoms and find out what’s wrong.
-What you, and Dr Google, attribute to long COVID could be something else entirely – for example, fatigue (extreme tiredness) is a symptom of lots of health issues and diseases such as lack of exercise or anaemia, or more serious conditions like depression or even cancer.
+If you have concerns about your health, it is worthwhile to get a medical professional to look at your symptoms and find out what’s wrong.
+What you, and Dr Google, attribute to long COVID could be something else entirely – for example, fatigue (extreme tiredness) is a symptom of lots of health issues and diseases such as lack of exercise or anaemia, or something more serious.

 How can private medical insurance help?

 You might decide it’s time to get your symptoms checked out by a professional – we often label fatigue or rashes as ‘nothing’ or may now attribute them to long COVID.
 But they could be neither and you might be able to get support through private medical insurance.